Peer Review Policy

 Initial evaluation of manuscripts

 The Editor will first evaluate all manuscripts submitted.
 Although rare, yet it is entirely feasible for an exceptional manuscript to be accepted at this stage.
 Those rejected at this stage are insufficiently original, have serious scientific flaws, or are outside the aims and scope of the Usroh.
 Those that meet the minimum criteria are passed on to experts for review.

 Type of peer review

-Review process employs a blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa.
+Review process employs a double blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa.

 Reviewers are asked to evaluate whether the manuscript:

 - Is original by stating the objectives and gap clearly

 - Follows appropriate ethical guidelines

 - Has results/findings which are clearly presented and support the conclusions